 Session 1: February to June (deadline to apply 30 November)

 Session 2: July to November (deadline to apply 30 April)

 Students may choose from on- and off-campus accommodation options in the vibrant community of Sydney, Australia.
 The cost of accommodation varies from approximately 130-$425 USD/week ($520-$1,700 USD/month), depending on the option you choose.
 The Macquarie University Village is the most popular accommodation option for Study Abroad students and is one of the most affordable options.
 For more details on accommodation options, pricing, and applications, please visit the accommodations site.

 Dining and Other Services:

 Meals are not included in the tuition fees, and Macquarie does not offer a meal plan; however, the campus is filled with a rich diversity of food options.
-For more information on on-campus dining, visit this site.
+For more information on dining, please visit this site.
 Students have access to a fully-equipped kitchen in their accommodations.
 Many types of meal options are available within walking distance of campus, from restaurants to grocery stores to cafes and restaurants at a range of price points.